-Slow Streets LA is a new program allowing local residents to gain access to more space for recreation activities in their neighborhoods while protecting Angelenos from overcrowding on sidewalks and promoting social distancing.
+On May 15, 2020 Los Angeles Mayor Eric Garcetti has announced a new program allowing local residents to gain access to more space for recreation activities in their neighborhoods, while protecting Angelenos from overcrowding on sidewalks and promoting social distancing.

-Local traffic and local parking are still allowed on these streets and emergency evacuation routes are still in order.
+Local traffic and local parking is still allowed on these streets and emergency evacuation routes are still in order.